hkellaway/Gloss/README.md

 #### On Using Gloss Operators

+_Remark: Int32, UInt32, Int64 and UInt64 types, and Int32, UInt32, Int64 and UInt64 arrays can't be used on Linux platform.
+Use Int, UInt and according arrays. - @rbukovansky_

 ##### The Decode Operator: `<~~`

 The `<~~` operator is simply syntactic sugar for a set of `Decoder.decode` functions: